-Providing reasonable and appropriate accommodations in the classroom is a collaborative process between the student, the UA faculty, and ODS.
+Providing reasonable and appropriate accommodations in the classroom is a collaborative process between the student, the UA instructors, and ODS.
 Accommodations are provided to adjust for the limitations presented by a student’s disability, while maintaining the academic integrity of UA programs of study.
-They do not involve any lowering of standards of performance.

-- Students deliver the accommodation letter prepared by ODS to their instructors.
-An instructor has no obligation to provide accommodations until s/he has received an accommodation letter from ODS.
+Students deliver an accommodation letter to each of their instructors, including lab instructors and the MTLC.
+An instructor has no obligation to provide accommodations until they have received the accommodation letter.